 Sudden stops can cause a motorcycle ride to come to a crashing halt.
+Especially when road conditions are poor.
 Stopping the bike too quickly can lead to ejection and tons of injuries.
 Motorcyclists have been found in trees and far away from their bike after a sudden stop.
 To avoid this, keep plenty of room between the motorcycle and the car in front of the bike.

 Forty-two percent of all accidents between a car and a motorcycle occur when a car makes a left-hand turn.
 This type of accident happens frequently in car accidents, but because the motorcycle is so small, it is easy for a driver not to see a motorcycle in the mirrors.
 Normally, the vehicle making the left-hand turn is responsible for the accident, unless the driver of the motorcycle is engaging in risky behaviors such as speeding or shifting lanes too quickly.

 Speeding is a huge factor in motorcycle crashes everywhere.
 The small size of the motorcycle makes it easy to travel at speeds much faster than a car, and for longer periods of time.
-But the faster the rate of speed, the worse the injuries in an accident.
+But the faster the rate of speed, the more severe injuries in an accident.